-Argentium Resources Inc. (the "Company") is a mineral exploration company focused on the acquisition and exploration of mineral resources.
+Northern Sphere Mining Corp. (the "Company") is a mineral exploration company focused on the acquisition and exploration of mineral resources, with an emphasis on near term production opportunities.

 The Company is a reporting issuer in the Province of Ontario and its common shares trade on the CSE under the symbol AOK.